emonetlab/emonetlab/pages/home.md

 #### What We Do

-Our work unveils the computations that empower organisms to sense and interpret their chemical world.
-We blend mathematical modeling with quantitative experiments to decode the biological computations underlying how organisms navigate their environments.
-Our research dives deep into the principles of signal processing and decision making, revealing the mechanisms by which nature translates chemical signals into action.
+We investigate how organisms compute and interpret chemical signals.
+By combining mathematical modeling with quantitative experiments, our research decodes the processes that drive navigation—from molecules and cells to entire populations.
+Our findings explain the signal processing and decision-making mechanisms used to translate chemical cues into behavior.

 #### Why Chemical Navigation?

-Chemical navigation is not just about following gradients—it involves a series of non-trivial computations that enable:
+Chemical navigation is not just about following gradients—it involves complex computations in three main areas:

 <div class="col-lg">
     <ul class="fa-ul">
         <li>
-            <i class="fa-li fa fa-chevron-circle-right"></i> <strong>Signal Integration</strong>: How organisms use sensory cues over space and time.
+            <i class="fa-li fa fa-chevron-circle-right"></i> <strong>Signal Integration</strong>: Combining spatial and temporal sensory information.
         </li>
         <li>
-            <i class="fa-li fa fa-chevron-circle-right"></i> <strong>Decision Making</strong>: How they choose optimal paths based on environmental inputs.
+            <i class="fa-li fa fa-chevron-circle-right"></i> <strong>Decision Making</strong>: Choosing optimal paths based on environmental inputs.
         </li>
         <li>
             <i class="fa-li fa fa-chevron-circle-right"></i> <strong>Biological Computation</strong>: How these processes are executed at the molecular and cellular levels.